 He is survived by two sons and daughters-in-laws, and one daughter and son-in-law; Michael (Linda) Ehreth of Mandan, Gregg (Pam) Ehreth of Grand Forks, and Marguerite (Dan) Eberle of Phoenix, Arizona; five grandchildren, Sam (Dianha) Ehreth, Jessica Ehreth, Sarah Eberle, Ben (RozAnn) Ehreth and Becky (Joe) Bailey; and five great grandchildren, Ilee, Annabel, Hunter, Madelyn and Cecilia.

 He was preceded in death by his wife of 65 years, Eileen; his parents; and sisters, Monica Erhardt, Josephine Geiger, Margaret LaDuke, and Mary Rebenitsch; and brothers, Adam, Jacob, John, Joseph, Michael and Ralph.

 The family thanks the staff at Miller Pointe for their loving and kind care.
 In lieu of memorials, Ben’s family prefers your loving thoughts and prayers or a donation to your favorite charitable organization.

-To send flowers to the family or plant a tree in memory of Benedict Ehreth, please visit our floral store.
+To send flowers to Benedict's family, please visit our floral store.